-Josephine is a 10-year-old girl learning to play basketball.
-Her coach, Sylvain, wants to know how physically literate Josephine is, so he decides to use the PLAYfun Tool to assess her fundamental skills.
+Josephine is a 10-year-old learning to play basketball.
+Her coach, Sylvain, wants to know how physically literate Josephine is, so they decide to use the PLAY fun tool to observe her fundamental skills.
 Sylvain asks Josephine to do the first running task: Run a square.
-As Josephine performs the task, Sylvain notices some weaknesses in her technique, and some gaps in her development.
+As Josephine performs the task, Sylvain notices some weaknesses in her technique, and some gaps in development.